MaastrichtU-IDS/into-the-graph/README.md

 # Linked Data Browser

-Linked Data Browser built with [ReactJS](https://reactjs.org) and [Material-UI](https://material-ui.com/) to serve and explore a SPARQL endpoint (preferably deployed using [RDF4J server](https://rdf4j.eclipse.org/documentation/server-workbench-console/)).
+Linked Data Browser built with [ReactJS](https://reactjs.org) and [Material-UI](https://material-ui.com/) to serve and explore RDF data in a SPARQL endpoint (preferably deployed using [RDF4J server](https://rdf4j.eclipse.org/documentation/server-workbench-console/)).

 This Linked Data Browser gives you access to a [YASGUI](http://doc.yasgui.org/) SPARQL endpoint and enables you to browse the triplestores statements easily.
 The app will extract metadata and provide insights about the content of your triplestore's graphs using precomputed [HCLS descriptives statistics](https://www.w3.org/TR/hcls-dataset/).

 Statistics can simply be computed and inserted in one docker command.
-See [data2services-sparql-operations](https://github.com/MaastrichtU-IDS/data2services-transform-repository/tree/master/sparql/compute-hcls-stats).
+Follow [those instructions](https://github.com/MaastrichtU-IDS/data2services-transform-repository/tree/master/sparql/compute-hcls-stats) to do so.

 A few things to know:

 * Runs on http://graphdb.dumontierlab.com/repositories/ncats-red-kg by default.
-* Can be plugged to any SPARQL endpoint, but URL needs to be changed in the JavaScript before [Docker](https://docs.docker.com/install/) build at the moment.
+* Can be changed to any SPARQL endpoint, but URL needs to be changed in the JavaScript before [Docker](https://docs.docker.com/install/) build at the moment.
-* The RDF bulk download links are generated for a [RDF4J server](https://rdf4j.eclipse.org/documentation/server-workbench-console/), they will not work for any other triplestores.
+* The RDF bulk download links are generated for a [RDF4J server](https://rdf4j.eclipse.org/documentation/server-workbench-console/), they will not work for any other triplestores (to be fixed).

 ## Development

-Install dependencies
+### Install dependencies

 ```shell
 npm install
 ```

-Starts the development server.
+### Starts the development server

 ```shell
 npm start
 ```

-* Known issues
+> Known issues:
+>

-  * `System limit for number of file watchers reached`
+> * Error: `System limit for number of file watchers reached`
+>

-    ```bash
+> ```bash
-    echo fs.inotify.max_user_watches=524288 | sudo tee -a /etc/sysctl.conf && sudo sysctl -p
+> echo fs.inotify.max_user_watches=524288 | sudo tee -a /etc/sysctl.conf && sudo sysctl -p
-    ```
+> ```

-Bundles the app into static files for production.
+### Bundles the app to static files for production

 ```shell
 npm run build